 Only 12% of the image …

 Imagine viewing 360 Video content through a Head-Mounted Device (HMD).
 You can look around, and at any moment in time, you see only a part of the full panorama.
-In fact, you only see about an eighth (12%).
+In fact, you only see about one-eighth (12%).
 Streaming the entire panorama is hugely inefficient.
 Doing so in high quality is downright impossible unless you have an extremely fast internet connection.
 And note that while today’s HMDs have a resolution that is too low for a truly immersive VR experience, that their resolution will increase significantly in the coming years –making the need for an efficient solution only more urgent.

 These are the two major solutions to get the bandwidth down to realistic levels: